saucelabs/visual-examples/docs/README.md

 The best way to integrate Sauce Visual into your existing tests (or write new ones) is to follow the examples listed [in this repo](../README.md).

-After you have executed your tests you will find your Visual test results on the Builds History Page:
+After you have executed your tests you will find your Visual test results on the Visual / Builds Page:

 ![Diff History Page}](./resources/BuildHistoryPage.png)